HVAC PPC: the complete DIY playbook

 LSAs, Google Ads, and Facebook: what to run when.

 Local Services Ads (LSAs): the top slot on Google for HVAC repair queries.
 Pay per lead, not per click.
 Requires Google Guaranteed screening (license, insurance, background checks) and steady review generation.
 LSAs usually produce the cheapest emergency-repair leads, but Google throttles volume by your review score and response rate.
-Every serious HVAC account runs LSAs first.
+Start here before anything else.

 Google Search Ads: control, targeting, and landing-page precision that LSAs do not offer.
-Where installation, replacement, financing, maintenance plans, and commercial work belong.
-This is also where negative keyword discipline (DIY, jobs, wholesale, parts, salary) protects the budget.
-Our full approach is documented in the Austin PPC agency playbook.
+This is where installation, replacement, financing, maintenance plans, and commercial work belong, and where negative keyword discipline (DIY, jobs, wholesale, parts, salary) protects the budget.
+The ongoing account routine is spelled out in PPC optimization.

 Performance Max: useful once the account has enough conversion volume (a couple hundred per month across the account) to feed the algorithm.
 Do not turn PMax on early or it will cannibalize brand and eat budget without accountability.

-Facebook and Instagram: not a strong direct-response channel for emergency HVAC, but excellent for maintenance plan enrollment, replacement financing offers, and retargeting website visitors who did not convert.
-See our Meta ads approach.
+Facebook and Instagram: not a strong direct-response channel for emergency HVAC, but useful for maintenance plan enrollment, replacement financing offers, and retargeting website visitors who did not convert.
+If you are building demand across channels in one service area, the broader playbook is in local lead generation.
+HVAC is also an eligible category for Google's pay per lead channel, which sits above the text ads: see Local Services Ads.

 The best HVAC accounts push bids up during heat waves and cold snaps automatically, using scripts or third-party tools tied to local temperature.
 A 5-degree spike in July can double search volume and triple close rates.
 Static bidding leaves that revenue on the table.